Contact Us

 Computer vision

-With computer vision technologies, OCR first detects characters one by one.
+In computer vision, OCR first detects characters one by one.
 Afterward, it uses image classification to identify each character.
 If these two steps work successfully, OCR outputs accurate results.
 However, characters can sometimes be too close to each other and might not be recognized.
 Thus, OCR requires more than computer vision technologies.

 Natural language processing (NLP)

-Even though OCR identifies characters, those characters form words, sentences and paragraphs.
+Even though OCR identifies characters, those characters form words, sentences, and paragraphs.
 Research in NLP has resulted in numerous algorithms that can be used to correct mistakes in character recognition using probabilistic approaches.
-For example, despite missing characters can be estimated using context.
+For example, missing characters can be estimated using context.

 Supervised deep learning